Peter537/Soft1-DB-OLA5/mongoShards/Setup.md

 ```
 docker compose down --volumes --rmi all
 ```
 It removes all resources created by the compose project.
-Not any other containers, so it safely removes only this projects and associated files
+Not any other containers, so it safely removes only this project and associated files
 ---

 ## 🧰 The Setup